 White Pass & Yukon Railroad - A narrow-gauge railroad that runs between Skagway and Whitehorse, the capital of the Yukon.
 This 3-foot wide railroad was built in the 1898 to move supplies for the Klondike Gold Rush.
 Today, it’s one of the most popular visitor attractions in Southeast, certainly the anchor attraction for the town of Skagway.

-Yupik – A term that refers individually or collectively to the three Yupik Eskimo languages in Alaska; Siberian Yupik, Central Yupik, and Pacific Yupik.
+Yupik – A term that refers individually or collectively to the three Yupik languages in Alaska; Siberian Yupik, Central Yupik, and Pacific Yupik.